Skip to content

 TestCase userStatus ageLower ageUpper mostRecentApprovalDate ageRangeId Description

-3 SUPERVISED 0 12 2026-01-01T07:00:00.008+0900 550e8400-e29b-41d4-a716-446655441111 Response for users between 0 and 12 years old (inclusive).
+3 SUPERVISED 0 12 2026-01-01T07:00:00.008+0900 550e8400-e29b-41d4-a716-446655441111 Response for users between 0 and 12 years of age (inclusive).

-4 SUPERVISED 13 15 2026-01-01T07:00:00.008+0900 550e8400-e29b-41d4-a716-446655441111 Response for users between 13 and 15 years old (inclusive).
+4 SUPERVISED 13 15 2026-01-01T07:00:00.008+0900 550e8400-e29b-41d4-a716-446655441111 Response for users between 13 and 15 years of age (inclusive).

-5 SUPERVISED 16 17 2026-01-01T07:00:00.008+0900 550e8400-e29b-41d4-a716-446655441111 Response for users between 16 and 17 years old (inclusive).
+5 SUPERVISED 16 17 2026-01-01T07:00:00.008+0900 550e8400-e29b-41d4-a716-446655441111 Response for users between 16 and 17 years of age (inclusive).

-6 SUPERVISED_APPROVAL_DENIED 0 12 2026-01-01T07:00:00.008+0900 550e8400-e29b-41d4-a716-446655441111 Response for users under 18 whose consent is pending or has not been given.
+6 SUPERVISED_APPROVAL_DENIED 0 12 2026-01-01T07:00:00.008+0900 550e8400-e29b-41d4-a716-446655441111 Response for users under 18 years of age whose consent is pending or has not been obtained.

 7 UNKNOWN -1 -1 Empty Empty Response for all situations where age verification law does not apply.